 Cadbury Heath has adopted teaching ideas from Jolly Phonics and RWI to help children learn their phonic sounds in a multisensory and engaging way.
 We aim to use a fun, child-centred approach which motivates our pupils.
 The children learn Jolly Phonics actions and RWI rhymes for each of the 42 letter sounds which we hope support our students to embed these sounds.

 The sounds are taught in a specific order (not alphabetically).
 This enables children to begin building words as early as possible.
-Using a synthetic phonics approach, Jolly Phonics teaches children the five key skills for reading and writing.
-The programme continues through school enabling the teaching of essential grammar, spelling and punctuation skills.
+Using a synthetic phonics approach, children are explicitly taught the five key skills for reading and writing.

 - Learning the letter sounds.
 Children are taught the 42 main letter sounds.
 This includes alphabet sounds as well as digraphs such as sh, th, ai and ue.

 - Learning letter formation.
 Using different multi-sensory methods, children learn how to form and write the letters.